 These are multi-use trails, open not only to mountain biking, but also horseback riding and hiking.
 However, because they lack facilities and are far from major metropolitan areas, these trails are seldom crowded.

 Because the McGee Creek trails are extensive and remote, it is important that visitors fill out the hiking permit card at the ranger station upon arriving in the park.
 This permit lets the park staff know you’re using the trails, and when you’ll return.
 Keep one half of this card and deposit the other half into the permit box.
 Once you return from the trails, deposit your half of the card into the box.
 This lets the park staff know you’ve returned safely.

 McGee Creek requires mountain bikers to wear helmets, so don’t forget yours.
 And don’t forget a patch kit and some basic tools, as you’ll need to be self-sufficient.

 Lake Thunderbird State Park, Norman

 Many mountain bikers consider the 11 miles of trails at Lake Thunderbird State Park, east of Norman, as among the best in the state.
 This series of interconnecting trails is found on the south side of Lake Thunderbird, between Clear Bay and the South Dam areas.
-The Clear Bay trailhead is located across from the Thunderbird Riding Stables and provides access to a couple of short, easy trails.
+The Clear Bay Recreation Area trailhead provides access to a couple of short, easy trails.
 There are also two medium-length trails ( 2 - 2.5 miles) and these are moderately difficult.
 The most technical trail runs 4 miles.